 Indicator Evidence Compliant i.
 Ensure that all elementary and secondary subject area teachers hired after the first day of the 2002-2003 school year are "highly qualified."
 Licenses/Certificate No ii.
 Notify parents of their right to request information on the qualifications of their child's teacher.
 Yes iii.
 Parents must be notified if the child has been taught for four weeks by a teacher who is not considered "highly qualified."
 Yes iv.
 If the request is made, schools must inform parents whether the teacher Letter to Parents with has met the qualifications under NCLB to be considered "highly qualified."
 Teacher Qualifications Yes v.
 Paraprofessionals meet the HQT requirements of NCLB.
-N/A i.
+N/A • i.
+Evidence - OSSE HQT Progress Report, letter for parents not dated before Sontombor 1st.
+Will be distributed during Open House 0/25/08 iii Evidence i.
 Evidence - OSSE HQT Progress Report, letter for parents not dated before September 1st.
 Will be distributed during Open House 9/25/08 iii Evidence letters for individual teachers not HQT (teachers are not long-term substitutes), v.